 Australians are willing recyclers with 91% of us agreeing it is the right thing to do according to Planet Ark, a not-for-profit environmental foundation.
 Employees also appreciate the recycling habits of their workplace with 78% of people saying they feel good that their employer provides recycling services, Planet Ark states.

 As well as helping the environment, recycling can be great fun for kids.
+With a bit of inspiration, you can make recycling fun with art and craft.

 For the Schools Recycle Right Challenge, an initiative of National Recycling Week, Planet Ark developed the Recycled Arts and Crafts Guide.
 It aims to spark ideas for early childhood educators about the role of reusing and recycling resources for environmental sustainability.